nosknut/arduino-async-macros/README.md

 A zero cost abstraction for asynchronous arduino code without using threads or complex switch statements.

+Check out the [API docs](api.md) for a more detailed breakdown of the different functions.

 ## Results

 - [Before preprocessor](main/main.ino)